 Rules of Public Speaking in the Athenian Senate and Assembly

 - Do keep to the subject being discussed.

 - Do not address the same subject twice in the same day.

 - Do not be insulting and invective towards a fellow citizen.

-- Do not interrupt the proceedings by standing up or shouting or speaking on anything that is not in order.
+- Do not interrupt the proceedings by standing up or shouting or speaking on anything irrelevant.

-- Do not lay hands on the presiding officers or interfere with their duties.
+- Do not make physical contact with the presiding officials or interfere with their duties.

 Aeschines, Against Timarchus

 The Board of Presidents were authorized to impose a fine of up to 50 drachmas* to anyone who violated the above rules.
 The President also demanded any citizen in violation of the rules to step down from the speaker’s podium.

 (*Note: A drachma was equivalent to a day’s salary… So 50 drachmas was a lot of money at that time.)